 There are pregnant women who have complications in their pregnancy and are not allowed to give birth vaginally.
-Cesarean birth becomes the birth method of choice, which is entirely different from vaginal birth, so from assessment until discharge, healthcare professionals holistically adjust the care plan to accommodate the woman anticipating cesarean birth.
+Cesarean birth becomes the birth method of choice, which is entirely different from a vaginal birth, so from assessment until discharge, healthcare professionals holistically adjust the care plan to accommodate the woman anticipating cesarean birth.

-A nursing assessment of a pregnant woman about to undergo cesarean birth is also important to obtain health history that would become essential later on.
+A nursing assessment of a pregnant woman about to undergo cesarean birth is also important to obtain a health history that would become essential later on.

 - Assess the woman about past surgeries, secondary illnesses, allergies to foods or drugs, reaction to anesthesia, and medications that could increase any surgical risk.

 - The woman should be in the best possible physical and psychological state before undergoing any surgery.

 - An obese woman with poor nutritional status is at risk for slow wound healing.